-All UA employees, student workers and DCCs with access to University Information Resources are required to complete annual security awareness training.
+All UArizona employees, student workers, and Designated Campus Colleagues (DCCs) with access to University Information Resources are required to complete annual security awareness training.
 To fulfill this requirement, the Information Security Office, with help from the campus community, has developed user-friendly online modules to ensure that all employees can easily participate in and complete the security awareness program.
 The program has been designed to not only inform employees of their responsibilities as members of the UA community, but to also assist them in securing their information at home.

 Security Awareness Training Links

-- Completion Instructions: Employees and DCCs have already been enrolled in training.
+- Completion Instructions: Employees and Designated Campus Colleagues (DCCs) have already been enrolled in training.
 Please review the completion instructions.

 - Information Security Awareness Training Policy

 - For questions or concerns regarding whether or not you need to complete training, please contact the Information Security Office.

 - For technical support, please contact the 24/7 IT Support Center.

 Frequently Asked Questions (FAQs)

 The University of Arizona fosters an information security culture and is committed to protecting the confidentiality, integrity and availability of its information systems and resources.
 The Information Security Awareness Training policy is a state of Arizona requirement and educates members of the University community about their responsibilities to keep our institution safe from ever-evolving cybersecurity threats.